Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ### Purpose
 As we want to display our score as a 2 digit decimal number, this module converts the binary count of the previous module and converts it into a decimal number which is split up into ones and tens.

 The conversion is done with the following code.
-The expression bin_i / 10 computes how many tens are contained in the binary input, and the modulo operation % 10 limits this result to a single decimal digit.
+The expression **bin_i / 10** computes how many tens are contained in the binary input, and the modulo operation **% 10** limits this result to a single decimal digit.
-The expression bin_i % 10 computes the remainder of the division by 10, which directly corresponds to the ones digit.
+The expression **bin_i % 10** computes the remainder of the division by 10, which directly corresponds to the ones digit.
 Together, these lines split the binary input value into its decimal tens and ones components.
 Furthermore, we receive the result as a decimal number because, with 7'd10, we explicitly specify it is a decimal number.

-As single digits only goes from 0-9 we reduce the number of bits for the output with [3:0] to 4 bits.
+As single digits only goe from 0-9, we reduce the number of bits for the output with [3:0] to 4 bits.

 ```
     wire [6:0] tens_full = (bin_i / 7'd10) % 7'd10;